ysoftwareab/yplatform/doc/style-maxlen.md

 We follow a hard line wrapping at 120 cpl (characters per line), and soft line wrapping at 80 cpl.

-What this means is that editors should show two rulers at 80, and respectively 120 cpl, and that we try not to reach the first ruler, but that it is fine to go up to the second ruler, if/when needed.
+What this means is that editors should be configured to show two rulers:

+* at 80 cpl - a limit we TRY not to surpass
+* at 120 cpl - a limit we CANNOT surpass

 In very very rare cases e.g. regular expressions, we need/want to go above 120 cpl, and that's fine.
 Just append a comment to the end of the line to please the editorconfig-checker e.g. `# editorconfig-checker-disable-line` or `// editorconfig-checker-disable-line`.

-There are less than 50 instances of such exceptions as of 2021-08-18.
+For reference, there are less than 50 instances in `yplatform` of such exceptions as of 2021-08-18.
 Very very few that is.

 ## But why?

 TL;DR: shorter lines = better comprehension.

 Reading code is not the same as reading prose, yes.
 But that doesn't imply that all reasearch is redundant or that the former becomes a false statement.
 So while typography findings (mostly focused on prose) shouldn't be taken ad-literam (we engineers like strict limits), it is important not to ignore them.
 That's why while the findings point at really really short lines,